Judge denies AIG motion in BofA $8.5 billion settlement

 "Whether it's an Article 77 or a plenary action," said Moon, "I view it as winning the battle because the judge implied there would be adequate disclosure of the facts surrounding the settlement."

-Kevin Heine, a spokesman for Bank of New York Mellon (BK.N), declined comment.
+Kevin Heine, a spokesman for Bank of New York Mellon, declined comment.

 The judge asked the parties to work out proposals for providing documents.
 Objectors to the proposed settlement want wide discovery, while the trustee wants less.